QEP Full Rules and Regulations

 Copyright and Releases

 The copyright of all images submitted remains with the copyright holder.
-However the FEP reserves the right to use any of the images submitted, without payment, for display and publicity purposes for this and future FEP awards or projects.
-It is vital that the candidate obtains the permission of the client and/or the copyright holder and any relevant model release forms, where appropriate before submitting the work.
+FEP reserves the right to use any of the images submitted, without payment, for display and publicity purposes for this and future FEP awards or projects.
+It is vital that the candidate obtains the permission of the client and/or the copyright holder and any relevant model release where appropriate before submitting the work.

 Violation of the rules

-Any violation of the FEP Qualifications rules will result in sanctions ranging from disqualification of the photographs submitted by the violator for the qualification session in question, to a suspension from participating in subsequent editions of the FEP Qualifications and FEP Awards competition for a period of 2 years.
+Any violation of the FEP Qualifications rules will result in sanctions ranging from disqualification of the photographs submitted by the perpetrator for the qualification session in question, to a suspension from participating in subsequent editions of the FEP Qualifications and FEP Awards competition for a period of 2 years.

 Any disqualifications due to the participant not being the sole copyright holder of submitted entries, will automatically mean disqualification of all submitted entries and a two-year suspension from participation in the FEP qualifications and FEP competitions, as decided by the FEP’s board on May 15, 2023.